tammy-rb/IR2026/excercise3/README.md

 * `given_queries.json`
 * `rag_given_queries_4pipelines_k3-5-10_20251222_170721.json`

-> **Note**: At this stage, retrieved chunks are not inspected; only final LLM answers are evaluated.
+> **Note**: In this phase, we evaluate only the *final LLM answers*.
+Retrieved chunks are **not** inspected yet.
+In particular, we observe whether the LLM provides a grounded answer or returns the enforced fallback response (“I don't know based on the retrieved chunks.”).

 ---